 Click here to learn about requesting your medical records.

-UAB is an active participant in research and clinical trials for the diagnosis and treatment of dementia.
+UAB is an active participant in research and clinical trials for the diagnosis and treatment of heart attacks.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials